ArchieDxncan/Cobblemon-Transporter/README.md

 ## Capabilities

-- **Save File Integration**: Import/export Cobblemon from your game saves.
+- **Save File Integration**: Import/export Cobblemon and Pokémon to/from your game saves.
 - **User-Friendly Interface**: Hopefully simple and intuitive for all users.
+- **Pokémon Home/Bank Experience**: All imported Pokémon are stored in a nice UI for viewing.
 ---

 ## Instructions